AviansAlt/terror-leak/README.md

 Now, would you keep your program unobfuscated that you don't want leaked?

-If so, then you're probably Toro10, this was leaked so easily.
+If so, then you're probably Toro10, this was dumped so easily.

 Anyways, don't be retarded.